Heartlands Academy is committed to safeguarding and promoting the welfare of all of its students.

-To further support the wellbeing and safety of our students, from their mental health and wellbeing to traumas in their past or support around potential criminal activity, we also work in collaboration with the open door counselling service.
-We are fortunate enough to have an excellent Counsellor who attends our site weekly and provides 1:1 support for our students wherever it is needed.
+To further support the wellbeing and safety of our students, from their mental health and wellbeing to traumas in their past or support around potential criminal activity, we also collaborate with the open door counselling service.
+We are fortunate enough to have an excellent Counsellor who attends our site weekly and provides 1:1 support for our students wherever needed.

 Online grooming is where someone befriends a child online and builds up their trust with the intention of exploiting them and causing them harm.
-Harm caused by grooming can be sexual abuse, both in person and online, and exploitation to obtain sexually explicit images and videos of the child.
+The harm caused by grooming can be sexual abuse, both in person and online, and exploitation to obtain sexually explicit images and videos of the child.

 Sexual violence and harassment

 Sexual harassment is any kind of unwanted behaviour of a sexual nature that makes you feel humiliated or intimidated, or that creates a hostile environment.

 When someone calls you insulting sexual names, talks about you in a sexual way that makes you feel uncomfortable (like commenting on your body), or spreads sexual rumours about you, that’s sexual harassment.
 It can happen in person, over the phone, or online.